 - Do not exert yourself much as the accumulation of sweat around the psoriasis area can lead to more of irritation and itching.

-Can The Baby be Affected or Get Psoriasis
+Can the Baby Be Affected or Get Psoriasis?

 Looking at the history of genetics and hereditary, it can be said that a baby may develop psoriasis.
 But it all depends on case to case.
-In some situations, the baby may develop psoriasis, and in some cases, the born baby may go unaffected.
-But the fetus is likely to develop the diseases in case a woman is taking medications for psoriasis during her pregnancy.
+In some situations, the baby may develop psoriasis, and in some cases, the baby may go unaffected.
+But the fetus is likely to develop the disease in case a woman is taking medications for psoriasis during her pregnancy.
 This is the reason that most of the physicians do not recommend relying on medications when pregnant.

-In some cases, babies have been found to be affected by psoriasis due to breastfeeding as this disease sometimes leads to the formation of bleeding ulcers on the surface of the breast nipples.
+In some cases, babies have been found to be affected by psoriasis due to breastfeeding, as this disease sometimes leads to the formation of bleeding ulcers on the surface of the breast nipples.